Frequently Asked Questions

 Need-based financial aid provides funding and support for tuition costs at Austin Seminary.
 Loans through the William D. Ford Federal Direct Loan Program also assist our students as they seek to meet the costs of their education.
 You’ll find that living on our campus may be one of the better bargains in theological education.
 We subsidize our on-campus housing by 50 percent or more when compared to other apartments in the seminary/university area.
 In addition to need-based aid, a limited number of meritbased fellowships—covering tuition, fees, room and board, and a book stipend—and merit-based scholarships that cover tuition, are awarded to entering Master of Divinity students.
 The Office of Financial Aid can help you discover scholarships, grants, loans, and other avenues available for funding your seminary education.

-Many places brag about their faculty-student ratios—an important factor, and ours is an intimate eleven to one.
+Many places brag about their faculty-student ratios—an important factor, and ours is an intimate ten to one.
 At Austin Seminary, however, we’re more interested in faculty-student relationships—which are unquantifiable.
 Prospective students tell us that the most important reason for attending Austin Seminary is the quality of the faculty and the academic reputation of the school.
-The two dozen Christian scholars who make up our faculty integrate into their own daily lives a spirit of devotion to the mission of God’s church in the world.
+The twenty-one Christian scholars who make up our faculty integrate into their own daily lives a spirit of devotion to the mission of God’s church in the world.
 This dedication is evident in and outside the classroom; in a typical year, these scholar / pastors will preach and teach in more than 400 settings around the country.

 Classes, worship, mission opportunities–life in general at Austin Seminary–teach and encourage the practice of ministry, in all its myriad forms.
 No seminary education can provide everything you need to know about ministry.
 That’s just a fact.
 But our Supervised Practice of Ministry (SPM) program will expose you to many of the situations you will encounter in ministry and will give you the skills needed to respond in appropriate and theologically sound ways.
 There are three SPM tracks.
 The year-long internship is for students who are able to work for an eight-to-fifteen month period in a particular parish setting.
 The summer internship immerses students in a ten-week, full-time congregational ministry.
 The teaching church allows students to engage in SPM in the Austin area while attending classes during the fall and spring terms.
 Under the supervision of competent and experienced persons who have been trained and certified by the Seminary, students are able to gain knowledge and develop ministry skills as well as develop close relationships with the members of the congregations they serve.